 Stephanie Roth Haberle

-A 43 year old mother and housewife that's facing divorce is thrust back in time when she tries to plan a high-school reunion.
-Given the chance to change the course of her life she finds herself making many of the same choices.
+A 43-year-old mother and housewife who's facing divorce is thrust back in time when she attends her high-school reunion.
+Given the chance to change the course of her life, she finds herself making many of the same choices.
 Written by

 K. Rose <firstname.lastname@example.org>